 Here's everything to know about the Spirit of Tasmania ferry, from where it departs to what you can do on board.

-Spirit of Tasmania transfers thousands of holidaymakers between Tasmania and mainland Australia each year and is one of Australia’s most famous travel experiences.
 If you’re planning a trip to Tasmania, read about this iconic red and white ferry so that you’re fully prepared.
 Best of all, RACV Members can save 10 per cent off Spirit of Tasmania passenger fares.*

-Where does Spirit of Tasmania depart from and arrive at?
+Where does Spirit of Tasmania travel?

 Spirit of Tasmania ferries travel between Devonport in Tasmania and Geelong in Victoria.
+You can depart the ferry from either port and both one-way and return fares are available.

 Why did Spirit of Tasmania move to Geelong?